 The challenge is that long-term care is growing more expensive every day.

 In fact, some studies estimate that nearly two-thirds of families will run out of money within the first year or two of moving into a nursing home.
 Unfortunately, most private health insurance plans and Medicare do not cover long-term care costs – which can average $4,000 to $12,000+ per month in the U.S. depending on where you live and what level of care you require.

 Whether for yourself or your aging parents, at Sayers Law Firm, LLC we can help you plan for the financial, medical, and legal challenges that come with growing older.

 We are here to help you develop a comprehensive plan to ensure your wishes and preferences are honored in the future, and to protect you and your assets if you become incapacitated and require assisted living or nursing home care.

 Thanks for your interest.
 I know you have a lot of options when it comes to legal planning.
-Sayers Law Firm, LLC has been the trusted partner of the Hilton Head area residents.
+Sayers Law Firm, LLC has been the trusted partner of the Augusta area residents.
 I look forward to meeting with you.
 Schedule today!

 How Elder Law And Medicaid Planning Can Help

 With such exorbitant costs of long-term care, it is no wonder we are facing a looming elder-care crisis in this country.
 Indeed, it is heartbreaking for seniors to see their entire life savings (and the inheritance they worked so hard to leave their family) get gobbled up by long-term care expenses.